aiser-platform/aiser-world/packages/docs/src/docs/getting-started/first-chart.md

 **Experience the magic of AI-powered analytics in just 2 minutes!**

-This guide will walk you through creating your first chart using Aiser Platform's AI capabilities.
+This guide will walk you through creating your first chart using Aicser Platform's AI capabilities.
 You'll see how natural language queries transform into beautiful, insightful visualizations.

 ## 🎯 What You'll Learn

-- ✅ **Upload data** to Aiser Platform
+- ✅ **Upload data** to Aicser Platform
 - ✅ **Ask questions** in natural language
 - ✅ **Generate charts** with AI assistance
 - ✅ **Customize visualizations** to your needs